rtfeldman/seamless-immutable/README.md

 ## API Overview

-`Immutable()` returns a backwards-compatible immutable representation of whatever you pass it, so feel free to pass it absolutely anything.
+`Immutable()` returns a backwards-compatible immutable representation of whatever you pass it, so feel free to pass it absolutely anything that can be serialized as JSON.
+(As is the case with JSON, objects containing circular references are not allowed.
+Functions are allowed, unlike in JSON, but they will not be touched.)

 Since numbers, strings, `undefined`, and `null` are all immutable to begin with, the only unusual things it returns are Immutable Arrays and Immutable Objects.
 These have the same [ES5 methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) you’re used to seeing on them, but with these important differences: